composable-systems/dropwizard-cassandra/README.md

         /*
          * you can now use `cassandra.getCluster()` to use the cluster instance in your app,
          * or pass around a SessionFactory with `cassandra.getSessionFactory()` if you just need
-         * to be able to create new sessions without knowing whether a keyspace was configured or not */
+         * to be able to create new sessions without knowing whether a keyspace was configured */
     }
 }